 Olivier Messiaen was a French composer, organist, and ornithologist, one of the major composers of the 20th century.
 He was fascinated by bird songs and collected them worldwide transcribing them into his music.
 His innovative use of color, his conception of the relationship between time and music are among the features that make Messaien’s music distinctive.

-He entered the Paris Conservatoire at the age of 11.
-He was appointed organist at the Église de la Sainte-Trinité in Paris in 1931 and taught at the Schola Cantorum de Paris during the 1930s.
+He entered the Paris Conservatoire at the age of 11, was appointed organist at the Église de la Sainte-Trinité in Paris in 1931 and taught at the Schola Cantorum de Paris during the 1930s.

 - Hari Akoka, 28 years old, a professional violinist and

-- Etiennes Pasquier, 35 years old, violinist and part of the well known trio Pasqier.
+- Etiennes Pasquier, 35 years old, violinist and part of the well known trio Pasquier.

-They were taken to Görlitz in Silesia where they were imprisoned at prison camp Stalag VIII-A. When they were initially searched, the guards were astonished to find not weapons or supplies, but musical scores in Messanier’s pockets and a violin in Akoka’s bag.
+When the nazis arrived in order to bring them to the prison camp Stalag VIII-A close to Görlitz in Silesia, the guards were astonished to find no weapons or supplies with them, but musical scores in Messanier’s pockets and a violin in Akoka’s bag.
 In the camp they met another professional violinist, Jean Le Boulaire.
-Their quartet was completed.
-The group started to play together every evening, after the forced work on the camp.
+Their quartet was now complete and started to play together every evening, after the forced work on the camp.

 During his nearly 2- year’s imprisonment, Messaien composed his Quatuor pour la fin du temps (“Quartet for the end of time”) for the four available instruments—piano, violin, cello and clarinet.
 He wrote that piece inspired by the apocalypse of S. John, dividing it into three parts as a reflection about time: the time of faith, the time of philosophical thought and the time of music.